k21971/EvilHack/doc/evilhack-changelog.md

   using aura of darkness feedback
 - Fix: feedback when objects break
 - Fix: minor feedback bug when player's shield blocks a ranged attack
+- Drow and Elves, cannibalism and same-race sacrifice